Foxtrot-Technologies/ha-nva-fo/README.md

     1. For the name, use **nva\_ha\_udr**.

     2. For the value, enter text that describes this deployment.
 You will need this value for the next set of steps (note that the value is the case-sensitive).

+5. Create Routes with names ending in "-HA".
+Only routes with HA at the end of their name will be updated.
+So you can have routes that always go via the primary or secondary device.

 ### Set up Azure Functions